ViswasS/GDP_Group_02/README.md

 Even though the model is designed for on-device inference, storing patient images and results securely is critical.
 Any misconfiguration could pose data privacy risks.

+**Doctor Portal Usability**

+The doctor portal is a prototype and may have limited filtering, search, and reporting features in the first iteration.

 # Success Criteria

 Early prototype successfully classifies at least 3 common skin conditions.